CRUDEM/bahmni-distro-hsc/README.md

 * Added ability to cancel a quotation when no order line is present anymore.
 * Enhanced 'New' vs 'subsequent' MSPP visits to be based on the year of visit.
 * Changed materials from consumables to stockable products.
-* Added ability to display Patient ID on the quotation, order and invoice
+* Added ability to display Patient ID on the quotation, order and invoice.
-* Ensured Bahmni, Odoo and OpenMRS configs checksums backup feature.
 * Stopped recreation of Manufacturing operation types  (for Pharmacy and Warehouse) at server restart.
 * Added Weight on Patient banner.
 * Reworked patient registration card printout.